-24 New processing regulations
+New processing regulations

-Are there any obligations in relation to new processing operations?
+24 Are there any obligations in relation to new processing operations?

-There are no legal obligations in relation to new processing operations, such as to apply a privacy-by-design approach or carry out privacy impact assessments.
+Generally, there are no legal obligations in relation to new processing operations, such as to apply a privacy-by-design approach or carry out privacy impact assessments.
+Applicable to US federal agencies only, the E-Government Act of 2002 requires the completion and publication of privacy impact assessments when the agency engages in a new collection of, or applies new technologies to, personally identifiable information.
 The FTC issued a report, however, that recommends that companies consider privacy-by-design principles during all stages of the design and development of products and services.